jamesstringerparsec/Easy-GPU-PV/README.md

 GPU-PV allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.

-Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
+Interactive-Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
-Easy-GPU-PV does the following...
+Interactive-Easy-GPU-PV does the following...
 1) Creates a VM of your choosing
 2) Automatically Installs Windows to the VM
 3) Partitions your GPU of choice and copies the required driver files to the VM